hashicorp-community/tf-helper/README.md

 The variable manipulation logic follows the earlier `terraform push` behavior.
-If a variable is specified on the command line or discovered from a configuration or `.tfvars` file, then it will be created in the workspace if it does not exist, and it will be modified if `-overwrite` is specified for the variable.
+If a variable is specified on the command line or discovered from a configuration or `.tfvars` file, then it will be created in the workspace if it does not exist and it will be modified if it does exist and `-overwrite` is specified for the variable.
 If the variable exists and `-overwrite` is *not* specified, then the variable will not be overwritten.
 The update / overwrite logic also applies when `tfe-push-vars` is run with a `-var-file` specified, or with a configuration directory specified.

 A `-dry-run` option is supplied to show what changes would be made if the command were run.
 Please use this option liberally to ensure that variables